-Code of Ethics and Professional Behavior Policy No.: 3357:15-14-00,14-27, and Student Code of Conduct Policy No.: 3357:15-19-11,19-10.
+Code of Ethics and Professional Behavior Policy No.: 3357:15-14-27 and Student Code of Conduct Policy No.: 3357:15-19-10.

-These policies are found in the Stark State College Policies and Procedure Manual via the MyStarkState portal at https://my.starkstate.edu/documents/20381/2733767/POLICIES-PROCEDURES.pdf/15e18695-d055-4f8f-873e-6fa9876f32a0
+These policies are found in the Stark State College Policies and Procedure Manual via the mySSC portal at https://myssc.starkstate.edu/pages/policies-and-procedures.